mrpandey/particleAnimation/README.md

 #### Dependencies

-* **g++**: It is the default C/CPP compiler for most linux systems.
-All linux systems have it preinstalled.
+* **gcc/g++**: It is the default C/CPP compiler for most linux systems.
+On Ubuntu, you can install it using command `sudo apt-get install build-essential`.
 * **libsdl2-dev**: SDL is a C++ library that allows low level graphic access to programs.
 You need to install development version of SDL2.
-On Ubuntu/Debian you can use the command `sudo apt-get install libsdl2-dev` in your terminal (hit <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd> to open).
+On Ubuntu/Debian you can use the command `sudo apt-get install libsdl2-dev` in your terminal.

 #### Building and Execution

-After you have satisfied the dependencies, download this reository and extract it.
+After you have satisfied the dependencies, download this repository and extract it.
 Open your terminal and change directory to this repository's directory and run `make` command.
 This will build the executable.
 Execute it using `./particleAnimation` command.

 #### Screenshot